-Pomodoro is proven method of time boxing.
+Pomodoro is a proven method of time boxing.
 I’ve already written about it here, but this time I am going to dig in deeper.
 This way I can systematically approach time estimation of my tasks, and this will help my planning process.

-Also by my previous testing, disengaging from a task for 5 minutes by walking, catching up quickly on your phone with the social media, or simply going to toilet or making a coffee is great way to regain focus.
+Also by my previous testing, disengaging from a task for 5 minutes by walking, catching up quickly on your phone with the social media, or simply going to the toilet or making a coffee is a great way to regain focus.
 Why Pomodoro?
 Because it works.

 My previous Pomodoro experience